gts-conqueror/Rhandum_Archive_of_Talents/README.md

 - A discussion piece for the player community
 - A source of inspiration for future design passes
-- A conceptual sketchbook for reimagining legacy unit systems
+- A conceptual sketchbook for reimagining unit systems

 I am open to **discussion, feedback, and potential collaboration** with the *Rush Royale* development team or affiliated partners.